rht-labs/tech-exercise/docs/5-the-deployments-strike-back/2-blue-green-deployments.md

     }
     ```

-5. Before we commit the changes to the Jenkinsfile, let's make a simple application change to make this more visual.
+5. Before we commit the changes to the `Jenkinsfile`, let's make a simple application change to make this more visual.
 In the frontend, we'll change the banner along the top of the app.
 In your IDE, open `pet-battle/src/app/shell/header/header.component.html`.
 Uncomment the `<nav>` under the `<!-- PB - Purple -->` comment and remove the line above it so it appears like this:

     ```html
     <header>